Registration

 📞 Useful Contacts

-I am enrolling in the 1st year (repeat), 2nd year, or 3rd year
+I am ENROLLING IN the 1st year (repeat), 2nd, or 3rd year

-🎓 I was enrolled at the IUT in Nîmes for the 2025–2026 academic year (advancing to the next year or repeating the year)
+🎓 I was enrolled at the IUT in Nîmes during the 2025–2026 academic year (advancing to the next year or repeating the year)

 📅 Re-enrollment periods